lisp-mirror/clcon/doc/demo-tour.md

 Code to extract declarations says tcl from lisp, but is extremely simple - no warranty.
 Also note that declarations are extracted from the file, not from the buffer.
 So if file is open in the editor and modified, locations will be inexact.
 Also widget's design is not that perfect.
-At least I use it simetimes and found it useful.
+At least I use it sometimes and found it useful.